Tim Anderson is a freelance writer/researcher with articles published in The Saturday Evening Post, Playboy magazine, TV Guide, and others.

 By the time he began a film career in the 1950s, the name Sean had already stuck and was used professionally.

 However, when he was knighted by Queen Elizabeth II in July 2000, he was now officially known as "Sir Thomas Sean Connery."

-Between 1962 and 1983 he will star in seven James Bond movies, and the name Sean Connery will forever be linked with the world's greatest spy, and one of the most successful movie franchises ever.
+Between 1962 and 1983 he starred in seven James Bond movies, and the name Sean Connery will forever be linked with the world's greatest spy, and one of the most successful movie franchises ever.

 2. Sean the Sailor

 Like the fictional James Bond, Sean Connery served in the British Royal Navy.
 He joined when he was still a teen, and like sailors often do, he had two tattoos inked into his arm, one which says "Mum and Dad," and the other, "Scotland Forever."
 These were covered with makeup during movie shoots.